Flute Lessons | Recorder Lessons | Aural Lessons, Ensemble Coaching, Theory Lessons, NCEA Music Tutoring

+In March 2018, Anna will be touring as a soloist with the Auckland Youth Orchestra, playing the Nielsen Flute Concerto, after winning the AYO Concerto Compeition last year.
 In 2016, Anna won the prestigious University of Auckland Graduation Gala Concerto Competition, performing as a soloist with the University Orchestra.
 During this year she also performed as a soloist with the New Zealand Youth Symphonic Winds, was awarded the ‘Best Soloist’ prize at the National Concert Band Festival, and the Woodwind Prize at the Gisborne International Music Competition.

 During her time at the University of Auckland, Anna studied abroad in Italy for 6 months, where due to language barrier she joined what she thought was a wind band, but was actually a marching band!
 Anna’s love of concert bands resulted in her establishing the University of Auckland Concert Band, now the largest community concert band in New Zealand.

 I strongly believe that learning a musical instrument enhances people’s lives and helps to develop skills which are invaluable to all students – no matter what kind of future they pursue!